Farhaan900/Lucene-doc-search/Readme.md

 java -jar indexerAndSearcher.jar <path_to_documents_folder>
 ```

 The output is in a tabular format.
 You might need a wide screen to view it in proper format.
+Results are displayed as batch files (15 results at a time).
+Press the enter key for the next set of results.
 For html files, it also displays the title and a summary in two new lines.
 If the html file doesnt have a summary tag then it prints the first 100 characters of its body.

 #### You can find files for testing in the "./test-docs" folder